- Z-Wave frequency interference near the ADT panel

 Most smart lock failures people label as hardware issues turn out to be a code wiped during a sync, or a setting reset nobody remembers triggering.

-- Z-Wave frequency interference from ADT
+- Z-Wave frequency interference near the ADT panel

-- Wireless channel conflicts
+- Wireless channel conflicts on the shared band

 Before you go — try one of these (they fix most cases).